Application Process for Freshman Students

 Applicants are expected to have at least a cumulative GPA of 2.0, rank in the top half of their class (if applicable), and have SAT or ACT scores that meet or exceed the median score for high school students in the region we serve.
 Applicants who are deficient in some of the standards listed above (excluding the Core 40) may be admitted on a probationary status after further consideration of academic abilities, motivation, and maturity.

-Any denied student will be referred to the Director of Student Retention Programs for information on the Reach Program in conjunction with Ivy Tech Community College.
+Any denied student will be referred to the Director of Academic Success and Achievement Programs for information on the Reach Program in conjunction with Ivy Tech Community College.

 Students without a high school diploma may submit a GED certificate showing an average score of at least 50 (before January 1, 2003) or 500 (after January 1, 2003).